a-gondolkodas-orome/ai-arena-devops/readme.md

 # AI Arena Devops

-This script allows you to list and manage Vultr Kubernetes clusters.
-It can list existing clusters and create a new cluster if a specified cluster does not exist.
+This script allows you and manage an AI Arena Kubernetes deployment on Vultr.

 ## Prerequisites

 - Python 3.x
 - Vultr API Key
+- Helm

 ## Initial Setup